This journal is a member of the Committee on Publication Ethics (COPE).

 Papers should only be submitted for consideration once consent is given by all contributing authors.
 Those submitting papers should carefully check that all those whose work contributed to the paper are acknowledged as contributing authors.
-Please also ensure that the order of the author list is correct at the point of submission.
+Please ensure that both the author list and order are correct on both the Journal's submission site and the manuscript at the point of submission.

 The list of authors should include all those who can legitimately claim authorship.
 This is all those who:

 - Made a substantial contribution to the concept or design of the work; or acquisition, analysis or interpretation of data,

 - Drafted the article or revised it critically for important intellectual content,

 - Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.

 Authors should meet the conditions of all of the points above.
 When a large, multicentre group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript.
 These individuals should fully meet the criteria for authorship.

 Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship, although all contributors who do not meet the criteria for authorship should be listed in the Acknowledgments section.
 Please refer to the International Committee of Medical Journal Editors (ICMJE) authorship guidelines for more information on authorship.